mdditt2000/openshift-4-7/enviroment/migration/migration.md

 ## Step 1

-Upgrade CIS 1.x to CIS 2.0

 When migrating from CIS 1.x to CIS 2.x using CCCL to AS3 is very important to upgrade to CIS 2.0 first with CCCL agent.
 Very important to add the CCCL agent to the CIS argument before creating the CIS deployment

+* Upgrade CIS 1.x to CIS 2.0 remaining on CCCL agent
+* Add the agent=cccl to the CIS deployment
+* Make sure all namespaces that CIS is watching are specified in the CIS deployment

 ```
 args: [